 We store all the information you provide us, including information provided via forms you complete on our website or on myAA, and information which we may collect from your browsing.
 Our server, in common with nearly all web servers, logs each page that is downloaded from the site.

 Any new information you provide us may be used to update an existing record we hold for you.
 If you provide a work email address we will not be responsible for third parties having access to any communications we send.

 Our Product Providers may subscribe to industry databases for fraud prevention purposes.
 Your personal details may be passed to industry databases to request information about you and your claims history with other insurance companies.

 Examples of how we may personalise information might include preparing an insurance quote for you, or notifying you when we will be delivering certain products in your area.
 We make outbound phone calls for a number of reasons relating to our many products, including breakdown cover and insurance.
 We are fully committed to the regulations set out by the Central Bank of Ireland and other relevant legislation and follow strict processes to ensure we comply with them.

 Third parties may deliver some of our products to you or provide all or part of the service requested by you.
-In these instances, whilst the information you provide will be disclosed to them, it will only be used for the administration of the service provided (including for example verification of any quote given to you and claims processing), underwriting and pricing purposes as appropriate, testing, and to maintain management information for business analysis.
+In these instances, whilst the information you provide will be disclosed to them, it will only be used for the administration of the service provided (including for example verification of any quote given to you and claims processing), underwriting and pricing purposes as appropriate, testing, for the purpose of generating independent reviews, and to maintain management information for business analysis.